algorandfoundation/algokit-cli/README.md

 The key required dependency is Python 3.10+, but some of the installation options below will install that for you.
 We recommend using Python 3.12+, as the `algokit compile python` command requires this version.

-AlgoKit also has some runtime dependencies that also need to be available for particular commands.

 > **Note**
-> You can still install and use AlgoKit without these dependencies and AlgoKit will tell you if you are missing one for a given command.
+> You can still install and use AlgoKit without these dependencies, and AlgoKit will tell you if you are missing one for a given command.

 - **Git**: Essential for creating and updating projects from templates.
 Installation guide available at [Git Installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 - **Docker**: Necessary for running the AlgoKit LocalNet environment.
 Docker Compose version 2.5.0 or higher is required.
 See [Docker Installation](https://docs.docker.com/get-docker/).
 - **Node.js**: For those working on frontend templates or building contracts using TEALScript. **Minimum required versions are Node.js `v18` and npm `v9`**.
 Instructions can be found at [Node.js Installation](https://nodejs.org/en/download/).

+> **Note**
+> If you have previously installed AlgoKit using `pipx` and would like to switch to a different installation method, please ensure that
+> you first uninstall the existing version by running `pipx uninstall algokit`.
+Once uninstalled, you can follow the installation instructions for your preferred platform.

 ## Cross-platform installation

-AlgoKit can be installed using OS specific package managers, or using the python tool [pipx](https://pypa.github.io/pipx/) see below for specific installation instructions.
+AlgoKit can be installed using OS specific package managers, or using the python tool [pipx](https://pypa.github.io/pipx/).
+See below for specific installation instructions.

+### Installation Methods

 - [Windows](#install-algokit-on-windows)
 - [Mac](#install-algokit-on-mac)